luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   it
 }

 = Introduction <introduction>

 Populist parties threaten democratic values and contribute to ideological polarization @robertsPopulismPolarizationComparative2022.
+Yet it has been heavily on the rise in Western countries for decades.
+Germany had its populist surge with rise of the Alternative for Germany (AfD).
+While originally founded as a Euroskeptic response to the problems of the 2008 financial crisis, the party was quickly overtaken by right-wing anti-immigrant sentiment.
+A sudden influx of migrants during the summer of 2015 gave the AfD's numbers and additional boost.
+Despite mostly lacking a substantial agenda other than harsh criticism of the established and governing parties, they gained traction across all voter demographics.
+Some attribute part of this success to social media, which is used far more by populist actors than non-populist ones (CITE?).
+Although there exist research on populism on other social media platforms, such as TikTok @gonzalez-aguilarPopulistRightParties2023, Twitter @ernstExtremePartiesPopulism2017, Instagram @oloflarssonRiseInstagramTool2023, or Facebook @schurmannYellingSidelinesHow2022, research on YouTube is still lacking.
+While in previous years TV was "considered to be the most important advertising medium and televised political advertising a leading way of communication between candidates voters" @vesnic-alujevicYouTubePoliticalAdvertising2014[199] and it probably still is, its place at the top is being fiercely contested by emerging players on the web.
+Social media, especially YouTube as one of the largest platforms, is an important but understudied place where populism is being spread.

+/*
 Populism, seen as a thin ideology, describes a worldview that is characterized above all by the antagonistic relationship between the virtuous people and the corrupt elite, which is linked to a thick ideology @muddePopulistZeitgeist2004.
 Understanding populist rhetoric and claims that support this antagonism is thereby key to explaining their electoral success @devreesePopulismExpressionPolitical2018.

-/*
-  add more about why YouTube is important.
-The storyline should be about:
-  1. Facebook / Twitter is researched a lot.
-    -
   2. Arguments from "rise of insta" paper on how insta is not research as much, but video and audio is superimportant.
-  3. SM is important for populists.
-TikTok study: gonzalez-aguilarPopulistRightParties2023
 */

-Social media, especially YouTube as one of the largest platforms, is an important but under-researched place where populism is spread.

-While in the past years, TV was "considered to be the most important advertising medium and televised political advertising a leading way of communication between candidates voters" @vesnic-alujevicYouTubePoliticalAdvertising2014[199] and it probably still is, its place at the top is heavily contested by emergent players on the web.
-With the rise of YouTube as one of the most important social media networks on the internet, it still lacks a thorough investigation @rauchfleischGermanFarrightYouTube2020.
+With the rise of YouTube as one of the most important social media networks on the Internet, it still lacks a thorough investigation @rauchfleischGermanFarrightYouTube2020.
 This article aims to take a closer look at the usage patterns YouTube by German political parties.
-Just having a glance at the likes and number of followers for the parties' channels reveals that the populist Alternative for Germany (AfD) has a massively bigger followership on this platform than any other party.
+A glance at the number of likes and followers for the parties' channels shows that the populist Alternative for Germany (AfD) has a massively larger followership on this platform than any other party.

-But YouTube is not "just" a social media platform.
+// But YouTube is not "just" a social media platform.
-Im Gegensatz zu vielen anderen social media Plattformen, ist die Interaktivität hier stark eingeschränkt.
+// Im Gegensatz zu vielen anderen social media Plattformen, ist die Interaktivität hier stark eingeschränkt.

-Even without the direct interaction of content creators and viewers, this platform allows for an easy way to create and share content for just about everybody.
+Even without the direct interaction between content creators and viewers, this platform provieds an easy way for almost everyone to create and share content.
-The German parties naturally also take the opportunity to be represented on it, albeit with very different degrees of success.
+Of course, the German parties are also taking the opportunity to be represented on the platform, albeit with varying degrees of success.
-While the viewership is behind some of the more influential accounts on this platform, investigating the content shared on YouTube allows us to examine the parties' self-representation in more detail.
+While the audience is behind some of the more influential accounts on this platform, an examination of the content shared on YouTube allows us to examine the parties' self-representation in more detail.
 #footnote[There are some successful channels of German politicians like Sarah Wagenknecht (with 664,000 followers) or Alice Weidel (with 189,000 followers) with personal channels.
-Still, we focus on the party channels in this study.]
+Nevertheless, in this study we focus on the party channels.]
-This research aims to take a closer look at the use and dissemination of populism on YouTube by German political parties.
+This research aims to take a closer look at the use and spread of populism on YouTube by German political parties.

 #quote(block: true)[
     #strong[Research Question:]